alluriv2/911CallSight/README.md

     - Append the structured information to the corresponding transcript.
     - Insert the final complete data in `all_transcripts.json` into the configured database table named `emergency_calls`.

-7. Run the transcription and structured information extraction script to:

-- Transcribe 911 audio using **Whisper**
-- Extract structured JSON using **Mistral via Ollama**
-- Save all transcripts in a file called `all_transcripts.json`

 8. **Run the Flask Server:**

    ```bash